Financial Inclusion

 For many, purchasing a home is one of the most significant financial steps they will take.
 Whether it’s a young family buying their first home, a longtime renter finally achieving homeownership or a community member finding stability in an affordable home, we are here to offer qualified buyers the financial resources and guidance needed to make it happen.

-At its core, MAC supports homeowners facing unexpected hardships, such as job loss, medical emergencies or the passing of a loved one.
+When unexpected challenges affect our communities or our customers, Atlantic Union Bank stands ready to respond with compassion and practical solutions.
+Throughout 2025, the Mortgage Assistance Center (MAC) supported more than 650 homeowners facing financial hardship.
+At its core, MAC serves homeowners experiencing unexpected challenges—such as job loss, medical emergencies or the passing of a loved one.
 By offering customized solutions like loan modifications, forbearances and alternative options, MAC has helped numerous families avoid foreclosure and find a path forward.
+In 2025 alone, these efforts restructured or deferred more than $16 million in mortgage obligations, enabling families to remain in their homes.

 Banzai Financial Education Program

 Learning about money is an eye-opener and door-opener to future success.
-That's why AUB sponsors Banzai, an online financial education platform, giving educators, students and community members free access to fun, easy to follow lessons right on their smartphone or computer.
+That's why Atlantic Union Bank sponsors Banzai, an online financial education platform, giving educators, students and community members free access to fun, easy to follow lessons right on their smartphone or computer.

 Many options exist for financial education teaching materials.
 Unfortunately, most of the options available do not engage students with interesting and relevant material that is based on the real world.
 The Banzai Financial Literacy Program teaches proven principles through real life scenarios in an interactive virtual environment.
 Students are able to work at their own learning pace.
 Representatives from Atlantic Union Bank have also made themselves available to provide in-class support to students working through the program.